flarcher/mgwa-pairing-table-tool/CONTRIBUTE.md

 The last two steps can be replaced with the launch of the `launch.sh` script from the root folder.

+If a code update is only related to [the web application files](web-app/src/main/webapp) then the script `update-web-app.sh` would update the web files in the local cache folder.
+A page reload would then show the result, as long as the API is still running.

 ## Fat JAR packaging

 In order to run the project using a _fat JAR file_: